 Auntie Loulla (Loulla Astin) is my mother’s sister and the award winning restaurateur of the famous Kosmos Greek Taverna in Manchester.
 Her career has seen her cook on TV many times, including presenting her own cookery series on SKY and she was even invited to meet The Queen at Buckingham Palace.
 Here, she shares her vegan and vegetarian Greek stuffed tomatoes with rice and pine kernels.
-She made these without nuts when we recently visited her in Manchester as I’m intolerant.
+She made these without nuts so my Dad could eat them (he can’t eat certain nuts).

 Do also join her private Facebook Group which has thousands of members: Loulla’s Recipe Share.